 Outside of work Sonia is a great believer in the power of yoga to calm body and spirit and is active in local politics.

-Please note Sonia Dunlop will be on maternity leave from April to September 2021.
-In her absence please contact firstname.lastname@example.org.
+Please note Sonia Dunlop is currently on secondment in the UK COP26 Presidency team.
+In her absence please contact email@example.com.